remykarem/pandas-lightning/docs/source/examples.rst

-.. pandas-addons documentation master file, created by sphinx-quickstart on Thu Jul 23 23:45:28 2020.
+.. pandas-lightning documentation master file, created by sphinx-quickstart on Thu Jul 23 23:45:28 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.